-Though the first thing that may come to mind when you think of topaz is an affordable blue bauble, there’s so much more behind this underrated gemstone.
+Though the first thing that may come to mind when you think of topaz is an affordable blue bauble, there’s so much more to this underrated gemstone.
 Above all else, topaz is versatile.
 In fact, it's quickly becoming a popular alternative to the traditional diamond engagement ring among modern brides-to-be.

 What Is Topaz?

 Topaz is a gemstone that appears in a wide range of colors, including green, yellow, orange, and, most commonly, blue.
 Its color is caused by impurities or defects in its crystal structure rather than its chemical composition.

 Meet the Expert

 Suzanne Kalan is a California-based fine jewelry designer with over 28 years of experience in the industry.
 She works with custom-cut colorful gemstones and diamonds to create her signature collection of covetable jewelry that’s been worn by the likes of Jennifer Lopez, Rihanna, Jessica Alba, Jennifer Aniston, and Lady Gaga.